nzakas/understandinges6/manuscript/03-Functions.md

 ### Default Parameter Expressions

 Perhaps the most interesting feature of default parameter values is that the default value need not be a primitive value.
-You can, for example, execute a function to retrieve the default parameter, like this:
+You can, for example, execute a function to retrieve the default parameter value, like this:

 ```js
 function getValue() {